scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 The group usually meets every Friday, 18:00 [UTC time zone](https://time.is/utc), except for some special meetings.

+* May 22th, 2026 - meeting 59 - agenda: discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-59/)
 * *skipped* May 15th
 * *skipped* May 8th
-* May 1st, 2025 - meeting 58 - agenda: discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-58/)
+* May 1st, 2026 - meeting 58 - agenda: discussed at the Zulip chat
 * Apr 24rd, 2026 - meeting 57 - agenda: discussed at the Zulip chat
 * Apr 17rd, 2026 - meeting 56 - agenda: discussed at the Zulip chat
 * Apr 10rd, 2026 - meeting 55 - agenda: discussed at the Zulip chat
 * Apr 3rd, 2026 - meeting 54 - agenda: discussed at the Zulip chat
 * Mar 27th, 2026 - meeting 53 - agenda: discussed at the Zulip chat
   * Mar 25th, 2026 - meeting 52 - special: Eve with John Newman :movie_camera: [summary & recording](https://clojureverse.org/t/clojure-real-world-data-52-special-eve-with-john-newman-summary-recording/)
 * Mar 20th, 2026 - meeting 51 - agenda: discussed at the Zulip chat
 * Mar 13th, 2026 - meeting 50 - agenda: discussed at the Zulip chat
 * Mar 6th, 2026 - meeting 49 - agenda: discussed at the Zulip chat